the-events-calendar/event-tickets/readme.txt

 * Enhancement - Add notice about the availability of Paystack for Tickets Commerce [ET-1764]
 * Enhancement - Improve performance in admin due to unnecessary Tickets Commerce calls being made [ET-1736]
+* Fix - The Attendee List will now be correctly displayed when the 'Show attendees list on event page' option is enabled within the classic editor.
+[ETP-623]

 = [5.6.2] 2023-06-29 =